 experiences any unplanned change to the availability of generating Plant or External Interconnection Circuits or makes a future plan which would affect the availability of that generating Plant or External Interconnection Circuits, to contribute to a Local Joint Restoration Plan for which the Generator and/or Interconnector Owner is a Restoration Contractor, the Generator and/or Interconnector Owner shall provide The Company with the best estimate of the revised Output Usable.

 OC2.3.1.2.2 Generators, Interconnector Owners and/or Restoration Contractor shall provide the revised data within 24 hours of the unplanned unavailability occurring, or of the change in planned availability.
 For multi-shaft generating Plant the individual shaft availability must also be provided at the same time.
-For those Generators, Interconnector Owners and/or Restoration Contractor subject to Retained EU Law (Commission Regulation (EU) 543/2013) the revised data must be provided within 1 hour of planning the availability change.
+For those Generators, Interconnector Owners and/or Restoration Contractor subject to Assimilated Law the revised data must be provided within 1 hour of planning the availability change.

 OC2.3.1.2.3 In the case of an External Interconnection Circuit, the details of the individual pole-capacity levels that have been summed to produce the Output Usable should also be defined within 24 hours.